visualstuart/Docs/aspnet/fundamentals/middleware.rst

 	:emphasize-lines: 5,8,14
 	:dedent: 8

-.. warning:: Be wary of modifying ``HttpResponse`` after calling next, since one of the components further down the pipeline may have written to the response, causing it to be sent to the client.
+.. warning:: Be wary of modifying ``HttpResponse`` after invoking next, since one of the components further down the pipeline may have written to the response, causing it to be sent to the client.

 .. note:: This ``ConfigureLogInline`` method is called when the application is run with an environment set to ``LogInline``.
 Learn more about :doc:`environments`.
 We will be using variations of ``Configure[Environment]`` to show different options in the rest of this article.
 The easiest way to run the samples in Visual Studio is with the ``web`` command, which is configured in ``hosting.ini`` to listen on ``http://localhost:5000``.
 See also :doc:`startup`.